-8. Homemaker/Home Health Aide Program (findings at 8 of 9 medical facilities)
+8. Homemaker/Home Health Aide Program (findings at 10 of 12 medical facilities)

-- Consider the prevailing state Medicaid rates when contracting for services. - Ensure interdisciplinary assessments are completed and documented for all patients referred to the program. - Ensure that the program coordinator and billing staff coordinate when a patient is hospitalized or otherwise no longer receiving services. - Obtain and review quarterly performance improvement and patient assessment reports to evaluate the quality of care and need for continued service. - Ensure clinicians reassess the need for services at 90-day intervals. - Conduct visits or make telephone contacts with veterans to assess their satisfaction with services. - Reconcile all bills and notify the program coordinator of discrepancies between services authorized and services actually provided. - Ensure patients receiving services meet clinical eligibility requirements.
+- Consider the prevailing state Medicaid rates when contracting for services. - Complete and document interdisciplinary assessments for all patients referred to the program. - Ensure program coordinators and billing staff coordinate when a patient is hospitalized or otherwise no longer receiving services. - Obtain and review quarterly performance improvement and patient assessment reports to evaluate the quality of care and need for continued service. - Ensure clinicians reassess the need for services at 90-day intervals. - Conduct visits or make telephone contacts with veterans to assess their satisfaction with services. - Ensure all bills are reconciled timely and program coordinators are notified of discrepancies between services authorized and services actually provided. - Ensure patients receiving services meet clinical eligibility requirements. - Complete and document interdisciplinary initial and follow-up assessments for all patients referred to the Homemaker/Home Health Aide Program.

-9. Information Management Security (findings at 11 of 11 medical facilities)
+9. Information Management Security (findings at 18 of 18 medical facilities)

-- Develop a consolidated and comprehensive information technology contingency plan that contains all required elements. - Monitor access to the computer room. - Perform background checks on Information Resources Management (IRM) Service staff. - Ensure major information systems are certified and accredited. - Ensure that the Information Security Officer is qualified, trained, and reports to the Director or Associate Director. - Monitor access to computer-based employee-patient records. - Periodically review authorized users to determine if they still have a legitimate need for access.
+• Develop a consolidated and comprehensive information security contingency plan that contains all required elements.

-- Store computer back-up tapes in a secure off-site location. - Remind all employees to log off computers when leaving their workstations. - Require IRM Service employees to back-up server configurations on a computer at the back-up facility. - Issue policy on, and monitor, remote Local Area Network usage. - Terminate system access when employment ends. - Certify that sensitive data has been removed from equipment with storage media before disposing of the equipment.
+- Monitor access to the computer rooms. - Perform background checks on Information Resources Management (IRM) Service staff. - Ensure major information systems are certified and accredited. - Ensure the Information Security Officer is qualified, trained, and reports to the Director or Associate Director. - Monitor access to computer-based employee-patient records. - Periodically review authorized users to determine if they still have a legitimate need for access. - Store computer back-up tapes in a secure off-site location. - Remind all employees to log off computers when leaving their workstations. - Require IRM Service employees to back-up server configurations on a computer at the back-up facility. - Issue policy on, and monitor, remote Local Area Network usage. - Terminate employee system access when employment ends. - Certify that sensitive data has been removed from equipment with storage media before disposing of the equipment. - Correct physical security deficiencies in computer rooms and other information technology locations. - Document appropriate security clearances and sensitivity level information for key employees.

-10. Management of Equipment Inventories (findings at 2 of 4 medical facilities)
+10. Management of Equipment Inventories (findings at 4 of 6 medical facilities)

-- Validate and update equipment inventory lists annually. - · Conduct equipment inventories.
+- Validate and update equipment inventory lists annually. - Conduct equipment inventories. - Implement procedures to correct and update inaccurate and incomplete equipment inventory lists.

-11. Management of Supply Inventories (findings at 8 of 8 medical facilities)
+11. Management of Supply Inventories (findings at 10 of 12 medical facilities)

-- Fully implement the Generic Inventory Package (GIP) for all inventory points. - Improve accuracy and update the GIP data. - Provide GIP training to all inventory managers. - Eliminate stock in excess of a 30-day supply.
+- Fully implement the Generic Inventory Package (GIP) for all inventory points. - Improve accuracy and update GIP data. - Provide GIP training to all inventory managers. - Eliminate stock in excess of a 30-day supply.